Yukata

-A lit. 'bathrobe' (浴衣, yukata) is an unlined cotton summer kimono, worn in casual settings such as summer festivals and to nearby bathhouses.
+A lit. 'bathrobe' (浴衣, yukata) is an unlined cotton or linen summer kimono, worn in casual settings such as summer festivals and to nearby bathhouses.
 The name is translated literally as "bathing cloth" and yukata originally were worn as bathrobes; their modern use is much broader, and are a common sight in Japan during summer.
 Though yukata are traditionally indigo and white in colour, modern yukata commonly feature multicoloured designs, and are designed to be machine washable.
 They are similar in appearance to the nemaki, a unisex short-sleeved kimono-like garment worn by guests at traditional inns.

 Techniques and textiles

-Yukata are made using various textiles and dyeing techniques.
+Yukata are made using various textiles and dyeing techniques, often cotton but also linen or synthetic fabrics.
 Traditionally they were made with a technique called Nagaita-Chugata, where fabric was dyed on both sides with stencils.
 As this technique is expensive, a technique called Chusen was developed in the late Edo period to replicate the double sided cloth.

 Construction and wear

 Yukata are worn by men and women.
 Like other forms of traditional Japanese clothing, yukata are made with straight seams and wide sleeves.
 Men's yukata are distinguished by the shorter sleeve extension of approximately 10 cm from the armpit seam, compared to the longer 20 cm sleeve extension in women's yukata.
-A standard yukata ensemble consists of a yukata obi, and sandals or geta worn without socks.
-The outfit may be accessorised with a foldable or fixed hand fan and the addition of a traditional carry bag known as a kinchaku, used by both men and women to carry cellphones and other small personal items.
+A standard yukata ensemble consists of a yukata, obi, and a type of sandal known as a geta, worn without socks.
+The outfit may be accessorised with a foldable or fixed hand fan and the addition of a traditional carry bag known as a kinchaku, used by both men and women to carry mobile phones and other small personal items.

-As with all kimono, the left side of the yukata (the wearer's right) is wrapped over the right side (the wearer's left), and secured with either a stiff, one-layer obi, or a softer, also one-layer obi.
+As with all kimono, the proper left side of the yukata is wrapped over the proper right side, and secured with either a stiff, one-layer obi, or a softer, also one-layer obi.
 An outer jacket may be added for cool weather.

 Traditionally, yukata were mostly made of indigo-dyed cotton; however, since an increase in popularity in the late 1990s, a wide variety of colours and designs are now available, worn by both men and women.